bitterfox/JavaFXSupportsForJShell/README.md

 This is a JavaFX supporting library for jshell.
 Include following:
 - ExecutionControl to allow you to run JavaFX codes in jshell
-- Useful scripts to build/try this library
+- Scripts to try this repository
-- Useful initial startups to write your JavaFX codes
+- Useful initial startups to write your JavaFX codes in jshell
  - Imports all of JavaFX packages

 jshell is a official Java REPL-Tool.